rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 An attribute macro must not require itself for resolution, either directly or indirectly (e.g. applied to a containing module or item).

-Note that a single macro can have both attribute and non-attribute rules.
+Note that a single macro can have both `attr` and non-`attr` rules.
+Attribute invocations can only match the `attr` rules, and non-attribute invocations can only match the non-`attr` rules.

-Attribute invocations can only match the attribute rules, and non-attribute invocations can only match the non-attribute rules.
+For simplicity, an attribute macro may not recursively invoke its `attr` rules;

-For simplicity, an attribute macro may not recursively invoke its attribute rules; to recurse, invoke a non-attribute rule or another macro.
+to recurse, invoke a non-`attr` rule or another macro.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation